Welcome to Nepal

 I book a head/shoulder massage for this afternoon as a treat for myself.
 This will cost 950NR.
 Some lads have already visited a barber down the road for a cut throat shave, haircut and head & shoulder massage... all for 200NR.
 Bargain - the only problem is that they all look like clones of each other.

 Mike and I put all the costs of lunch, drinks and telephone calls on our room, so we can split the cost before we leave tomorrow.
 We can then get rid of the remaining rupees and dollars.
-Our flight is scheduled for 1700hrs tomorrow, so we have to leave the Summit Hotel at 1300hrs.
+Our flight is scheduled for 1700hrs, so we have to leave the Summit Hotel by 1300hrs.
 I do hope the flight isn't delayed.

-I manage to phone my wife to let her know I was back in Kathmandu and looking forward to coming home.
+I manage to phone my wife to let her know I am back in Kathmandu and looking forward to coming home.
 I decide to exchange £40 into rupees as we are out for a final 'Trek D' meal tonight - Thai I think.
-Rather than take a taxi, Mike and I set out to navigate our way across Kathmandu to Thamel... and what a cultural experience that is!
+Rather than take a taxi, Mike and I decide to find our own way to Thamel... and what a cultural experience that is!

 Thamel

 I am armed with my trusty Silva compass, Mike with the map.
-We wander down little side streets, looking at all the micro businesses operating out of shanty shacks.
-Some are recycling wire cables, burning off the outer plastic to get at the copper wire within - toxic fumes everywhere, with no protection at all.
+We wander down side streets, observing at all the micro businesses operating out of shanty shacks.
+Some are recycling wire cables, burning off the outer plastic to get at the copper wire within - toxic fumes everywhere.
+No protection at all.
 Health and Safety - what's that?

 We come across an old pedestrian suspension bridge which spans a filthy, polluted river that carves its way through the city.
-The locals stared at us as if we were the only Westerners ever to venture down these parts.
-We pass a couple of sleeping dogs, only to find them dead and left to rot in the street.
+The locals stare at us as if we were the only Westerners ever to venture down these parts.
+We pass a couple of sleeping dogs, only to find them dead, left to rot in the street.
 One was a little puppy, its glassy eyes not registering the living world anymore.
 A harsh end to 'man's best friend'.

 Mike and I order two large bottles of San Miguel and settle down to watch the street life.
-Julia and Harriet were first to arrive, clutching many shopping bags... what else.
-The rest of the team then begin to surface... with some unexpected visitors too.
+Julia and Harriet were first to arrive, clutching numerous shopping bags.
+The rest of the team then begin to surface, with some unexpected visitors too.

 A Radio 4 journalist carrying out research on porters in Nepal joins us.
-She is intending to walk from Jiri to EBC to do her feature.
-Another Jagged Globe leader is present, accompanying a chap from Trek G or H, who had been advised to return to Kathmandu because of shortness of breath whilst trekking.
+She is walking from Jiri to EBC for a feature on trekking.
+Another Jagged Globe leader is present, accompanying a chap from Trek G or H. He had been advised to return to Kathmandu because of shortness of breath whilst trekking.

 We have a lovely meal and the chatter was incessant.
-Harriet asked me to say a few words on behalf of Trek D in thanks of Deborah's superb leadership.
-I jot down a few words, following the keep it short and simple mantra:
+Harriet asked me to say a few words to say thankyou to Deborah for leading Trek D. I jot down a few words, following the keep it short and simple mantra:

 "Deborah, on behalf of trek D I would like to say a big thank you for your professionalism, your care and assistance and your friendship throughout the last 20 days or so.
 You expertly managed us, from the novice walker through to the more experienced adventurer.
 This is a little token of our appreciation.
 (Harriet to hand out presents).
 Please raise your glasses for Debbie."